xapi-project/xen-api/ocaml/sdk-gen/java/autogen/xen-api/src/main/resources/README.txt

 XenServerJava
 =============

+Copyright (c) 2007-2023 Cloud Software Group, Inc. All Rights Reserved.

-XenServerJava is a complete SDK for Citrix Hypervisor, exposing the Citrix Hypervisor API as Java classes.
+XenServerJava is a complete SDK for XenServer, exposing the XenServer API as Java classes.

 XenServerJava includes a class for every API class, and a method for each API call, so API documentation and examples written for other languages will apply